Ain Ebel: Middle Ages

-In his book, Salut Jerusalem: Les memoires d'un chretien de Tyr a l'epoque des Croisades, the Lebanese historian, Bechara Menassa, wrote that the people of Ain Ebel were in touch with the Crusaders in Toron, modern Tebnine.
-Menassa described how a Frankish monk killed a wild animal in Ain Ebel.
+In his book Salut Jérusalem: Les mémoires d’un chrétien de Tyr à l’époque des Croisades, the Lebanese historian Bechara Menassa notes that the inhabitants of Ain Ebel maintained contact with the Crusaders in Toron, modern Tebnine.
+Menassa described how a Frankish monk killed a wild animal in Ain Ebel, providing evidence that the village existed at least as early as the 12th century.